 View and download Example Data Files.

 Yes, standard data analysis which consists of sample to sample comparison on the same array is included in the comprehensive service.
-In-depth analysis of samples across multiple arrays is not included.
+In-depth analysis of samples across multiple arrays is also included.

 Data will be corrected by subtracting background and normalized to the statistical median of all detectable transcripts.
 The data may also be normalized to one or a group of house-keeping genes that are added to the array as an option selected by customers.
 The data analysis also includes the calculation of p-values.
 Based on the p-value, a list of differentially expressed transcripts is produced.
 When a color reversal experiment is performed, two lists of differentially expressed transcripts from the two reverse labeled arrays are merged into one list.
 The differentially expressed transcripts having consistent calls on both arrays are grouped together in the merged list.
 You should focus mainly on this group of transcripts in your further studies.